Approximating Electoral Control Problems: Approximations

-If $p$ is already a unique approval winner, we need not add any voters.
-Otherwise, we should add only voters who approve $p$ because adding voters who do not approve $p$ would raise the score of other candidates rather than that of $p$.
-Since each additional voter increases $p$’s score by that voter's weight and increases that of any other candidate by the same value, any candidate whose initial score is strictly less than that of $p$ can never overtake $p$.
+For a candidate $x$, let $V_x$ be the set of votes that approve $x$.
+We define the score of $x$ in the election as $\score{x} = \sum_{v \in V_x} w(v).$ If $p$ is already a unique approval winner, we need not add any votes.
+Since each additional vote increases $p$’s score by that vote's weight and increases that of any other candidate by the same value, any candidate whose initial score is strictly less than that of $p$ can never overtake~$p$.